 All Disney Value resorts have comfortable rooms that can sleep 4 & have normal Disney amenities like a pool, restaurant and family activities.

 The main difference is that while they have a restaurant, it is usually a quick service restaurant (not a table service).

-Those traveling to Disney on a budget appreciate the lower price point while still getting all the perks you get when staying at a Disney Resort.
+Those planning a Disney World trip on a budget appreciate the lower price point while still getting all the perks you get when staying at a Disney Resort.